nickblt/JSGrowl/README.md

 Usage
 -----
-Embed the plugin and then get the embed object, once that is done you can call the JS functions at will.
+Embed the plugin and then get the embed element, once that is done you can call the JS functions at will.

 &lt;embed type="application/x-growl-plugin" id="growl" hidden="true" /&gt;